-The core courses which all Animal Sciences majors should take include: Agricultural Orientation, Chemistry, Introductory Animal Science, Fundamentals of Nutrition, Principles of Agricultural and Resource Economics, Principles of Plant Science, Statistics, Computer Science, and Seminar plus the college requirements in communications, science and mathematics, social sciences, fine arts and humanities, and physical education.
+The core courses which all Animal Sciences majors must take are: Agricultural Orientation, Chemistry, Introductory Animal Science, Fundamentals of Nutrition, Principles of Agricultural and Resource Economics, Statistics, Computer Science, Mathematics, and Senior Seminar.
+Each student must select elective courses to meet college requirements in communications, social sciences, fine arts and humanities, and physical education.
+Additional specific courses for each option will be selected with the help of the student's academic advisor.
+Course programs are individualized to meet the needs of each student.